 Companies can also monitor the financial positions of each general or limited partner.
 Larger-scale companies might require additional features, such as multiple currency options.

-Energy accounting systems typically includes standard features, such as accounts receivable and accounts payable.
-In addition to these features, there are a number of industry-specific functions that buyers should be aware of.
-Specific features include:
+Energy accounting systems typically include standard features in addition to a number of industry-specific functions that buyers should be aware of.
+Here are some examples:

 |Land lease tracking||Defines tracts of land nationwide and documents the ownership and lease terms from initial offer to signing.
 Manages lease obligations like rentals and renewals and provides automatic notifications for payments or lease expiration.|